MDrapchaty/URL-Shortener/README.md

 DB_USER="your username"
 DB_PASS="your password"
 ```
+If you want to learn more about Environmental Variables you can do so here: https://www.npmjs.com/package/dotenv

 ## **Debug Tool**

 If you would to use the debug tool to create detailed logs for all your API's and database connection settings install and see documentation for [drapdebug](https://github.com/MDrapchaty/drapdebug)